Joint Head of Chambers

 - R v T-M [2014 Kingston Crown Court]: successfully defended a man charged with violent disorder along with 8 others where one man had been murdered, and another very seriously injured

-- R v F & others (leading for the Prosecution, Blackfriars Crown Court): 5 men involved in internet bomb hoaxes and conspiracies to commit public nuisance.
-Waterloo station in London and other stations throughout the UK were shut down by bomb hoaxes committed by a group of people using internet software including Skype.
-Uniquely the conspirators were from different parts of the UK and the USA, and had met over the internet
+- R v F & others (leading for the Prosecution, Blackfriars Crown Court): 5 men involved in internet bomb hoaxes and conspiracies to commit public nuisance at Waterloo and other London station.

 - R v N&C (prosecuting alone at Lewes Crown Court): murder of a man walking his dog in Eastbourne.
 Both Defendants were convicted and the appeals against conviction dismissed